Kay Mills (writer): Career

 Her best-known book, This Little Light of Mine: The Life of Fannie Lou Hamer, a 1993 biography of the civil rights leader, was described by The New York Times as "a riveting biography...In making sure we see Fannie Lou Hamer in full, Kay Mills has done more than render a biography that is true to its subject.
 She has provided a history that helps us to understand the choices made by so many black men and women of Hamer's generation, who, unwilling to leave the South they grew up in, somehow found the courage to join a movement in which they risked everything."
 It received the Christopher Award in 1993 and the Julia Spruill Book Prize from the Southern Association of Women Historians for the best book on southern women's history published in 1993 and 1994.
 (University Press of Kentucky published a revised version of the book, with a foreword by Marian Wright Edelman, in 2007.)

 She left the Los Angeles Times in 1991 to become a full-time author.
 Something Better for My Children: The History and People of Head Start (1998) was researched while on an Alicia Patterson Fellowship in 1995.
 Marian Wright Edelman, president of the Children's Defense Fund, called it "must reading for people who care about America’s children."
 Her other books included From Pocahontas to Power Suits: Everything You Need to Know About Women's History in America (1995) and Changing Channels: The Civil Rights Case That Transformed Television, (2004), the story of the successful challenge of the Jackson, Mississippi, TV station that failed to cover the civil rights movement.

+Death

 She died at age 69 after a sudden heart attack in Santa Monica, California, where she lived.
 At the time, Mills was working on a mystery novel set in Paris.